dansmyers/Simulation/Sprint-2-Probability/Deliverable_Questions.md

 - This problem is based on one by Don Knuth, author of *The Art of Computer Programming*, which is famous for being one of the first comprehensive computer science texts and having a number of creative problems.

-- Hermione can only get on a down-moving Dumblevator if it was **above** the thirteenth floor when she arrived to wait.
+- If Hermione boards a down-moving elevator at the 13th floor, where must it have been when she arrived to wait?

+- Try reasoning about a smaller number of floors and drawing a picture.

 ### Urn While You Learn